opentensor/developer-docs/docs/staking-and-delegation/delegation.md

 TAO holders can **stake** any amount of the liquidity they hold to a validator.
 Also known as **delegation**, staking supports validators, because their total stake in the subnet, including stake delegated to them by others, determines their consensus power and their share of emissions.
 After the validator/delegate extracts their **take** the remaining emissions are credited back to the stakers/delegators in proportion to their stake with that validator.

-something here about different ways to stake...

-tao holders with individual keys may want to do this with hardweare wallets...
 See also:
 - [Staking with Polkadot JS](./staking-polkadot-js.md).
 - See also [Validators: Acquiring stake](../validators/index.md#acquiring-stake).